vuejs/vue-cli/docs/migrations/migrate-from-v4.md

 vue upgrade
 ```

+And then follow the command line instructions.

-And then see the following section for detailed breaking changes introduced in each package.
+See the following section for detailed breaking changes introduced in each package.

 ------